Official count of Isle of Wight residents who have died after testing positive for Coronavirus | Isle of Wight News from OnTheWight

-According to data from NHS England, one more Isle of Wight resident has been recorded as passing away after being tested positive for Coronavirus (Covid-19), bringing the total to 26.
+According to data from NHS England, two more Isle of Wight residents have been recorded as passing away after being tested positive for Coronavirus (Covid-19), bringing the total to 28.

 Latest figures